HarvardPL/datalog-synth-smt-asp-artifact/README.md

 Welcome to the artifact for POPL'23 artifact #7!

 This document is divided into the following sections:

-- Setup
+1. Setup
-- Artifact structure
+2. Artifact Structure
-- "Kick the tires" phase instructions
+3. "Kick the Tires" Phase Instructions
-- "Evaluation" phase instructions
+4. "Evaluation" Phase Instructions
-- Updates
+5. Updates

 We'll push updates to the final section as necessary during the evaluation process to report any bug fixes or new instructions.
 Accordingly, if you are reading a local copy of this document, please also check the [GitHub repository](https://github.com/HarvardPL/datalog-synth-smt-asp-artifact) for any updates.

-## Setup
+## 1. Setup

 Our artifact can be found on a Docker image, publicly available on [Docker Hub](https://hub.docker.com/r/aaronbembenek/datalog-synth-smt-asp-artifact).
 Assuming that you have Docker installed, to download the image and run an interactive session you can simply use this command: